whitespace-se/storybook-addon-html/CONTRIBUTING.md

 ```

 Additionally, files exist within the root of the library that re-export code
-from the `out` directory.
+from the `dist` directory.
 This allows for nice clean imports for users of the
-library without them needing to know about the `out` directory.
+library without them needing to know about the `dist` directory.

 ## Running Example Apps